How to Become a Teacher in New Jersey

-Complete Your Education Requirements for Teaching in New Jersey
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in New Jersey

-New Jersey, as all states, requires a minimum of a Bachelor's Degree in order to become a teacher.
+New Jersey, as all states, requires a minimum of a bachelor's in education in order to become a teacher.
 Teachers must also complete a teacher preparation program.
 The degree must be from an accredited college or university.
 Most colleges and universities offer what is known as a blended or joint program.
-This means that upon completion of all required classes, fieldwork, and passing test scores, you will receive both a Bachelor's Degree and a teaching license.
+This means that upon completion of all required classes, fieldwork, and passing test scores, you will receive both a bachelor's degree and a teaching license.
 This is wonderful for those who know from the beginning that they wish to be a teacher.

 Complete a Teacher Preparation Program

 Public school teachers must have a teaching license in order to teach.
 To gain licensure, a teacher preparation program from an accredited college or university must be completed.
 In order for a college to be accredited, it must be certified through CAEP, formerly NCATE and TEAC.
 If you choose this traditional route, you will likely graduate with a certification and a bachelor's degree.

 While all states require a bachelor's degree to become certified, New Jersey has specific requirements depending on the area in which you want to teach.
 All teachers must complete a coherent sequence of coursework in the educational field.
 In addition, keep in mind that the following fields have specific requirements:

 Elementary Education (Kindergarten - fifth grade)

 A teaching candidate must complete at least 60 liberal arts credits, be a liberal arts major, or a science major.
 In addition, an endorsement in a specific subject area is required if grades 5-8 are the desirable teaching areas.